-PO35 No example provided.
-Development: minimises the risk to persons from overland flow; a. does not increase the potential for damage from overland flow either on the premises or other premises, public land, watercourses, roads or infrastructure.
-PO36 No example provided.
-Development: maintains the conveyance of overland flow predominantly unimpeded through the premises for any event up to and including the 1% AEP for the fully developed upstream catchment;
+PO31 Development: No example provided.

-does not concentrate, intensify or divert overland flow onto an upstream, downstream or surrounding property.
+PO32 E32

-Note - A report from a suitably qualified Registered Professional Engineer Queensland is required certifying that the development does not increase the potential for significant adverse impacts on an upstream, downstream or surrounding premises.
+Development: No example provided.

-Note - Reporting to be prepared in accordance with Planning scheme policy - Flood hazard, Coastal hazard and Overland flow.
+Eng doe an maintains the conveyance of overland flow predominantly unimpeded through the premises for any event up to and including the 1% AEP for the fully developed upstream catchment; does not concentrate, intensify or divert overland flow onto an upstream, downstream or surrounding property. te - A report from a suitably qualified Registered Professional gineer Queensland is required certifying that the development as not increase the potential for significant adverse impacts on upstream, downstream or surrounding premises. te - Reporting to be prepared in accordance with Planning scheme icy - Flood hazard, Coastal hazard and Overland flow.

-Development does not:
+PO33 Development does not: No example provided.

-- directly, indirectly or cumulatively cause any increase in overland flow velocity or level; - b. increase the potential for flood damage from overland flow either on the premises or other premises, public lands, watercourses, roads or infrastructure.
+- a. directly, indirectly or cumulatively cause any increase in overland flow velocity or level; - increase the potential for flood damage from b. overland flow either on the premises or other premises, public lands, watercourses, roads or infrastructure.